 2. Adult-Onset Asthma

 Its onset in adulthood is categorized as having more persistent symptoms than children.

 The triggers of adult-onset are almost same as those of childhood asthma with additional factors of obesity and hormonal factors.

 3. Occupational Asthma

 This type is related to the allergens or irritants that exist in your workplace.

 - Nonallergic.
 It is related to the irritants, which are different from allergens, that exist in your workplace.
-For instance the profession related to it include car repair and manufacturing, metal work, carpentry, hair salons and indoor swimming pools etc.
+For instance, the profession related to it include car repair and manufacturing, metalwork, carpentry, hair salons, and indoor swimming pools etc.

-The prevalence of the people getting affected by it is more if they already have history of this condition or have allergic rhinitis.
+The prevalence of the people getting affected by it is more if they already have a history of this condition or have allergic rhinitis.

 4. Exercise Induced Asthma (EIA)

 It is also referred as Exercise-Induced Bronchoconstriction (EIB) which affects breathing after a few minutes of performing physical activity.